-7. End tasks on time- Wrap things up if taking too long! unplanned phone calls, visits, chats after the school run etc. Make your apologies and explain you have things to do, people to see etc.
+7. End tasks on time- Wrap things up if something is taking too long!
+Unplanned phone calls, visits, chats after the school run etc. Make your apologies and explain you have things to do, people to see etc.

 10. Routines- Check Flylady.net for some fantastic tips on planning some fab daily, weekly and even monthly routines that will help you stay on top of everything in the house.
 Also, here is an excellent article on establishing those all-important morning, homework and bedtime routines for the children

 And now for some general ‘rules’ regarding the use of our precious time: